Stadler FLIRT: Hungary

-It's planned that the first 60 units will be equipped with ETCS L2 signaling, control and train protection system, while all newer units are already equipped with ETCS L2.
+It is planned that the first sixty units will be equipped with ETCS L2 signaling, control and train protection system, while all newer units are already equipped with ETCS L2.
 The units will also receive the blue and white colour scheme.

 Italy

-In Italy FLIRT are used by 6 regional railways, in total units ordered and built are so divided among the following companies:
+In Italy FLIRT units are used by nine regional railways, with total units ordered and built divided among the following companies:

-Ferrovie del Gargano: name ETR 330, single voltage to 3 kV DC, maximum speed 160 km/h.
+Ferrovie del Gargano: ETR 330, single voltage to 3 kV DC, maximum speed 160 km/h.
 Fleet: three units.

-Ferrotramviaria: name ETR 340, single voltage to 3 kV DC, maximum speed 160 km/h.
+Ferrotramviaria: ETR 340, single-voltage 3 kV DC, maximum speed 160 km/h.
 Fleet: four units.